Alperadoss/CV-Builder/README.md

 # CV-Builder

-CV builder app you can create your CV and take a pdf output
+CV builder app that generates a structured CV and has a PDF output functionality.

+Made with ReactJS